 The consolidated financial statements as of and for the year ended December 31, 2010 were approved in the General Shareholders' meeting held on March 31, 2011.
-The accompanying consolidated financial statements as of and for the year ended December 31, 2011, were approved by the Audit Committee and Management on February 21, 2012 and will be submitted for their approval by the Board of Directors and the General Shareholders' Meeting that will occur within the period established by law; in Management's opinion, they will be approved without modifications.
+The accompanying consolidated financial statements as of and for the year ended December 31, 2011, were approved by the Board of Directors Meeting of February 22, 2012 and by the General Shareholders' Meeting of March, 30 2012 without modifications.